MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ![Image the corporate onboarding site](media/neo-corp-onboarding.png)

-This is the landing place for the new employee onboarding experience and is designed to provide a high-level view of organizational goals, leadership, team structure, and resources.
+The corporate onboarding site is the landing place for the new employee onboarding experience and is designed to provide a high-level view of organizational goals, leadership, team structure, and resources.
 In this phase, users are looking for guidance, support, and clarity.
 Use this site to outline onboarding details and expectations during the first months of onboarding.
 Ensure users have access to support channels like [Yammer](https://support.microsoft.com/en-us/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da), write FAQs relevant to your organization, and customize the [onboarding checklist](https://support.microsoft.com/office/introduction-to-lists-0a1c3ace-def0-44af-b225-cfa8d92c52d7) to include the activities you want all new hires to do in their first 30, 60, 90 days.

 ##### Pre-populated site contents:
-- **Home page** – Provide a high-level view of big concepts that will be relevant to new users.
-This is a great location to help new employees build their network and learn from more experienced and knowledgeable employees with [Microsoft Teams live events](https://docs.microsoft.com/microsoftteams/teams-live-events/what-are-teams-live-events#:~:text=Microsoft%20365%20live%20events%20bring%20live%20video%20streaming,community%20resides%2C%20using%20Microsoft%20Stream%2C%20Teams%2C%20or%20Yammer.)
+- **Home page** – Provide a high-level view of significant concepts that will be relevant to new users.
+This page is a great location to help new employees build their network and learn from more experienced and knowledgeable employees with [Microsoft Teams live events](https://docs.microsoft.com/microsoftteams/teams-live-events/what-are-teams-live-events#:~:text=Microsoft%20365%20live%20events%20bring%20live%20video%20streaming,community%20resides%2C%20using%20Microsoft%20Stream%2C%20Teams%2C%20or%20Yammer.)
 - **Start here** – Specify what new hires should do in their first 30, 60, and 90 days of onboarding by creating an onboarding process in on the Start your journey here page.
 The new hire checklist found in this section comes pre-populated with a set of generic onboarding activities.
 Customize list content to meet your needs.
 [Learn more about working with SharePoint lists](https://support.microsoft.com/office/introduction-to-lists-0a1c3ace-def0-44af-b225-cfa8d92c52d7).
 - **Who we are** – Introduce users to more detail about the organization in the Our story, Our leadership, Our teams pages.
 Customize these pages and the Office locations page for your organization.
 Or, link to an existing leadership page instead.
 - **Help & Support** - Highlight where to go for support and customize questions and answers for the FAQ page.